chrislzm/RestApiBenchmark/README.md

     * Build an executable JAR file using `./gradlew build`, which will create a JAR file in `./build/libs/notification-service-0.1.0.jar`

 ## Deployment

+For the most accurate results, use a very fast Internet connection.

 Run the JAR file.
 If the JAR file does not execute on your system, execute the application with the command `java -jar build/libs/restapi-benchmark-0.1.0.jar`.
 You may need to remove the `executable = true` line from `build.gradle` and recompile the application first.